SELECT A PROJECT BELOW FOR EASY NAVIGATION

 STEPH PAUL | Director

-Steph Paul (She/Her) is a director/choreographer who clears space for uninhibited physical truth.
+Steph Paul is a director/choreographer/creative who clears space for uninhibited physical truth.
 What comes up must come out.
-She weaves together her lived experience as a first-generation Haitian-American, body percussionist, dancer, athlete and is passionate about art as a means to build a team.
-Most recently, she directed and choreographed The Royale by Marco Ramirez at Kansas City Repertory Theatre.
-Up next, she will choreograph the world premiere musical Shook by Alexis Scheer and Zoe Sarnak, directed by Maggie Burrows, at Northern Stage and co-direct How to Defend Yourself by Liliana Padilla with Rachel Chavkin and Liliana Padilla at New York Theatre Workshop.
-Recent theater credits include The Last Match (Writers Theatre), America v2.1 (Definition Theatre), Where the Mountain Meets the Sea (Humana Festival), Richard III (Shakespeare Theatre Company), The Wolves (Studio Theatre - Helen Hayes Award Winner, Outstanding Choreography in a Play), Learning Curve (Albany Park Theater Project, Third Rail Projects).
+She weaves together her lived experience as a first-generation Haitian-American, body percussionist, dancer, athlete, and is passionate about art as a means to build a team.
+Recent credits include THE ROYALE (KCRep), AMERICA V2.1 (Definition Theatre), THE LAST MATCH (Writers Theatre), WHERE THE MOUNTAIN MEETS THE SEA (Humana Festival), HOW TO DEFEND YOURSELF (Victory Gardens Theater, Humana Festival), THE WOLVES (Studio Theatre - Helen Hayes Award Winner, Outstanding Choreography in a Play).
 International credits include Royal Opera House Muscat and National Theatre of Scotland.
 Steph is an Artistic Associate of Chicago Dance Crash, a proud member of SDC and a 2021 Princess Grace Award-winner.
-She is also a lover of acai bowls and improbable comebacks. www.stephpaul.com
+She is also a big fan of curating playlists, açaí bowls and improbable comebacks. www.stephpaul.com